coddingtonbear/maxwell/readme.md

 * Charge an easily-swappable 18650 Li-On cell for potential use when bike touring.
 * Gather and transmit GPS coordinates for display on the internet somewhere.
 * Display status information including my current speed, battery voltage, and current consumption, as well as disable or enable bike features including, most importantly, disabling and enabling the LEDs from a small screen mounted at the front of the bike.
+* Send interesting data for display on the internet for completely impractical reasons.

 The "remote" unit is based around the STM32F103CB microcontroller, and the "base" unit is based around its slightly-more-full-featured brother, the STM32F103RE.
 Both communicate with one another over a CANBus (routed through two of the conductors in a length of ethernet cable) to share status information and emit/handle commands.